luzhixing12345/MyScript/README.md

 # MyScript

-MyScript is a script for auto environment setup
+MyScript is a Python script for auto environment setup

 Type what you want, `MyScript` will save your time for searching: